-Law Implemented: SDCL 34-20A-27(1)(3)(4)(6).
+Law Implemented: SDCL1-36-25, 34-20A-27(1)(3)(4)(6).

 67:61:02:14.
 Delay in meeting requirements.
-The division department may grant an agency a delay in meeting the requirements of this article to avoid undue hardship on the agency if the division department determines that allowing a delay would be in the best interests of the clients.
+The division department may grant an agency a delay in meeting the requirements of this article to avoid undue hardship on the agency if the division department determines that allowing a delay would be in the best interests of the agency's clients.

 67:61:02:15.
 Denial of accreditation.
-If the division department denies accreditation to an agency, the division department shall send notice of the denial to the agency by certified mail, return receipt requested, within 60 days of the final review.
-The notice of denial shall also inform the agency that the denial is effective 15 days after receipt of the notice.
+If the division department denies accreditation to an agency, the division department shall send notice of the denial to the agency by certified mail, return receipt requested, within 60 sixty days of the final review.
+The notice of denial shall also must inform the agency that the denial is effective 15 fifteen days after receipt of the notice.

 67:61:02:16.
 Reconsideration of application for accreditation.
-An agency may request the division department reconsider an application.
-The request shall be in writing and sent within 15 calendar days after receipt of the denial of accreditation.
+An agency may request that the division department reconsider an application.
+The request shall must be in writing and sent within 15 fifteen calendar days after receipt of the denial of accreditation.

 67:61:02:17.
 Appeal procedure.
 An agency may appeal to the secretary of the department any denial, revocation, or suspension of certification, or placement on probation by the division department.
-An appeal to the department shall be sent by certified mail within a fair hearing pursuant to SDCL chapter 1-26.
+An appeal to the department shall must be sent by certified mail within-15 fifteen calendar days after receipt of notification of the division's department's action and request a fair hearing pursuant to SDCL chapter 1-26.

-15 calendar days after receipt of notification of the division's department's action and request division director department applies only to the applicant agency, the original facilities, and program classifications for which the certificate was issued.
-The agency shall notify the division director department in writing within 30 days before a change of ownership, facility, or program for a determination on continued accreditation.
-A new application for accreditation shall be filed if there is a change of ownership, facility, or program.
+67:61:02:19.
+Accreditation certificate nontransferable.
+A certificate issued by the division director department applies only to the applicant agency, the original facilities, and program classifications for which the certificate was issued.
+The agency shall notify the division director department in writing within 30 thirty days before a change of ownership, facility, or program for a determination on continued accreditation.
+A new application for accreditation shall must be filed if there is a change of ownership, facility, or program.